Surgical Case Library

 Appendix

-Mucocoele of the Appendiceal Vermiform Process
+Mucocoele of the Vermiform Appendix.

 Appendiceal mucocoeles are rare, occurring in only 0.2 – 0.7% of appendectomy specimens.

-Retrosternal Goiter
+Retrosternal Goiter.

-Retrosternal goiter refers to cases where the thyroid gland grows along with the sternum, from the neck to the...
+<p style="text-align: justify;"><strong><u>Retrosternal goiter refers to cases where the thyroid gland grows a...

 Retrosternal goiter extending beyond the aortic arch into the posterior mediastinum is less common and often requires more extensive surgical approaches.

-Traumatic Displacement of the Testis
+Traumatic Displacement of the Testis.

-Traumatic displacement of the testis constitutes a rare clinical entity and occurs when a direct blunt trauma ...
+<p style="text-align: justify;"><strong><u>Traumatic displacement of the testis constitutes a rare clinical en...

 Traumatic displacement of the testis is a rare condition.